-Also, be sure to show your teen where the registration, insurance card and car manual are located.
+Also, show your teen where the registration, insurance card and car manual are located.

 Get a feel for the vehicle

-The first time your teen actually drives the car, start in the safest, easiest location possible, like an empty parking lot.
-Have your teen practice applying gas and brakes, driving straight, turning and backing up.
+The first time your teen drives the car, you might want to start in a more simple location, like an empty parking lot.
+Have your teen practice applying the gas and brakes, driving straight, turning and backing up.

 As you see your teen beginning to master these skills, take note and make the situation a little more complex next time.
 For example, instead of just stopping and starting, have your teen pull into and out of a parking spot.

 It can take several outings to learn how to get from point A to point B, and to figure out how much pressure to apply to the brakes to stop or how far to move the steering wheel to turn.